We Welcome Your Application to Join Us!

 How is hiking in Europe different from hiking in North America?

 Hiking routes in Europe are scattered with small Alpine towns which offer a taste of local food and culture.
 These hikes combine a mountain experience with a cultural experience and are generally less remote than backcountry trails in Yellowstone or the High Sierras, for example.
-Groups will meet and interact with hikers from all over the world.

 What is the currency on this trip?